How thoroughly should you think about your domain name?

 Before finalizing your domain name, make sure it’s available on social media platforms and isn’t already trademarked.

-Having the same name across your domain and social media accounts is crucial for building a consistent brand.
-This helps visitors, fans, and customers easily find you across the web and fosters familiarity.
+Having the same name across your domain and social media accounts is crucial for building a consistent brand in 2026.
+This helps visitors, fans, and customers easily find you across the web and fosters familiarity and trust.

 Why It Matters:

-- Using a name already trademarked could lead to legal issues, so it’s best to steer clear of those.
+- Legal protection: Using a name already trademarked could lead to cease-and-desist letters, lawsuits, or forced rebranding—expensive problems to avoid.

-- If the name is taken on social media, it can create confusion and dilute your brand identity.
+- Brand consistency: If the name is taken on major platforms like Instagram, TikTok, LinkedIn, or X (formerly Twitter), it creates confusion and dilutes your brand identity.

 9. Use domain generators for fresh ideas